skooppaos/quasar/.github/CONTRIBUTING.md

 If you have any questions about content contribution, please contact us at the [Quasar Discord chat](http://chat.quasar-framework.org).

 In order to become an official content contributor, all that we ask of you is, before you start creating any content, please sign the [Quasar FLA](https://goo.gl/forms/MhyO37oz7AsUtfdw2), then contact us on [Discord](http://chat.quasar-framework.org).

+Any content created outside of these guidelines is considered "enthusiast" and unofficial.

 ### Content Publication Process for Medium